 Dean, 63, was arrested less than one week after White’s death.

 White tested positive for the drug PCP, a dissociative hallucinogen, in her autopsy.
 During the trial, a professor of systems pharmacology at the University of Pennsylvania with expertise in toxicology testified that the methodology of tracing PCP in Tamiya White’s blood was accurate.
-The results also showed she had traces of cocaine in her system, she said.
+The results also showed she had traces of cocaine in her system, the professor said.

 During opening arguments, Matthews said the DNA swabs of the alleged murder weapon suggest it belonged to the victim.